-Learning German with textbooks and worksheets only gets you so far.
-After a while, you need to start putting the pieces together by speaking to people, watching German movies, reading blogs and newspapers or German short stories.
+Reading German novels may sound daunting for beginners and intermediate learners, but it’s a highly effective method of deepening your grammar sense and acquiring new vocabulary.
+After all, learning German with textbooks and worksheets only gets you so far.
+Sooner or later you’ll need to start putting the pieces together by speaking to people, watching German movies, reading blogs and newspapers or German short stories.

 Once you feel comfortable reading shorter pieces, it’s time to progress to book-length reading materials.
 Today, I’d like to present eight German novels and novellas which are both engaging but still relatively easy to read for beginners and intermediate German learners.